iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 > Easy to use app but totally inaccurate.
 After my last positive review I have changed my opinion.
 My watch and mobile can say fir instance I gave walked for two hours yet the app will say I have walked 41 minutes with 10 minutes of it brisk, it makes no sense.
 Initially it was accurate now its pretty useless.<br> :date: __2021-02-19 18:39:00__

 > Been using this for several weeks.
 Opened it this morning, empty, no history, nothing retained.
 Pissed off.<br> :date: __2021-02-19 08:21:19__

-> For a supposedly motivational app, this one is astonishingly demotivating!
-Regularly removing "Active" minutes a few hours after awarding them is not good.
-It has now started not recording anything about 1 day in 3 - just pretends my brisk walking didn't happen!<br> :date: __2021-02-11 12:49:37__

-> It hasn't registered my walks for the last few days, definitely walking 'briskly' enough!
-Disappointed.<br> :date: __2021-02-09 13:42:28__